- Home

 -

-Wellbeing: Our Christian distinctiveness underpins all we do and our curriculum focuses on our key school values of Love- the heart of all aspects of school life overarching our values.
+Wellbeing: Our Christian distinctiveness underpins all we do and our curriculum focusses on our key school values of Love- the heart of all aspects of school life overarching our values.
 As part of appreciating the beauty of creation, we also want to encourage creativity in all its forms in the children which drives us in our desire to provide an enriching, broad and balanced curriculum throughout all year groups.
 We value developing the whole child and are keen they embrace their uniqueness and learn how to live healthy, fulfilled lives, looking after themselves physically, mentally and spiritually.

 How we practically work this out is set out below through our 8 key vision phrases spelling out our intended outcome FLOURISH: